Raku/problem-solving/solutions/documentation/front-matter-for-routines.md

 1. Almost inmediately, we can change the sorting order of the routines/methods in the current pages from lexicographical on the class/Role name they're defined to "hierarchical" order, with routines lower in the hierarchy first.
-That might help somehow by focusing on improving those versions of the routine, while the rest of the solution is worked out.
+This will help somehow by focusing on improving those versions of the routine, while the rest of the solution is worked out.
 1. Add a new `kind` "Routine" to Documentable